 People living with disabilities

 Most people love it when they are in control of their surroundings, and persons living with disabilities are no exception.
 People living with conditions like MS, epilepsy, and chronic fatigue could use fall detection technology like the SOFIHUB Beacon.
-Since falls and other minor injuries are common in disabled people, fall detectors in the form of wearable personal alarms help a great deal since they are affordable and readily available.
+Since falls and other minor injuries are common in disabled people, fall detectors in the form of wearable personal alarms help a great deal.

 These fall detection technologies use strategically-placed motion sensors to detect when a fall occurs to send an alarm to medical personnel, designated caregivers, or pre-programmed emergency contacts.
 Thus, remote care is made easier eliminating the need for home visits (prohibited during the current global pandemic) as well as easing communication which makes it quicker for emergency first responders to provide help.